HE-Arc/slides-devweb/src/13-rails.md

   assert_not Product.create(price: 10).valid?
 end

-test 'must have a price greate than zero' do assert_raise do
+test 'must have a price greater than zero' do assert_raise do
     Product.create!(title: 'Untitled', price: 0)
   end